 I first attended the Millionaire Mind Intensive when the author of “Secrets to the Millionaire Mind”, T. Harv Eker came to Malaysia to coach for the first time.
 It was at the National Achievers Congress (NAC) that Harv first appeared on stage to share his street-smart experience and then “sold” the MMI at very affordable price, a little over RM100.

-At NAC, most of the courses were of a minimum of four-digit price tag, so MMI was attractive, not just because Harv was convincing but the price was definitely right, and also there was assistance taken from Achieve Finance.
+At NAC, most of the courses were of a minimum of four-digit price tag, so MMI was attractive, not just because Harv was convincing but the price was definitely right.
 The three-day intensive program I attended really helped opened my mind, widened my horizon and definitely helped me from having a blur-print to a clear financial blueprint I could use for the rest of my life.

 The MMI was by far the best life-changing, value-for-money course I have ever attended.
 MMI is to me a “battery charger”.
 Whenever I need a boost in motivation or to meet new friends of the same mindset, I will reattend MMI.
 I have since introduced (and bought tickets for) many friends to MMI, all of whom found MMI to be helpful in shaping not just their financial blueprint but also their lives.
 I must say I am a slow learner and reattending MMI helped me to learn and relearn.

 First, I was aware of my financial blocks

 There were questions to answer at the beginning of day one and at the end of day three of the program.
 These questions helped me realized that I despised rich people, despite wanting to be rich!
 When I was small, my family members told me not to befriend anyone rich or else they will blame poor people like us if they lost something precious.
 In other words, poor people like us are always scapegoats.
 Harv taught us if we didn’t like to be in that position, we will never be like them.
 So, if I didn’t like rich people who would blame poor people and put them as scapegoats, I will never be rich.